-No. All articles, posters and other materials published on Cureus are licenced under the Creative Commons Attribution license.
+No. All content on Cureus are licenced under a Creative Commons Attribution license.

-- Tell your friends, colleagues and advisors to review it on Cureus!
+- Telling your friends, colleagues and advisors to review the article on Cureus

 We designed Cureus specifically for medical articles requiring scholarly peer review.
-In a world of sophisticated search you can be confident that medical colleagues, fellow researchers and patients can now find and access your article, no matter how specialized your article topic might be.
+With Cureus, you can be confident that medical colleagues, fellow researchers and patients can now find and access your article, no matter how specialized the topic.

 c/o John R. Adler, Jr., MD